This post may contain affiliate links. Please read our disclosure policy.

 - Vegetable Lo Mein

-- Shishito Pepper with Soy Garlic Sauce
+- Shishito Peppers with Soy Garlic Sauce

 - Szechuan Cold Sesame Noodles